LPAndersson/SIML/docs/02-bayesian.md

 $$</div>\EndKnitrBlock{note}
 Here the expectation is taken of a random sample $X$, while $\theta$ is held fixed.
 Still the comparison of different $\delta$ is not trivial.
 It may be that for $\delta_1$ the risk is lower than the risk of $\delta_2$ for some values of $\theta$, while for some other $\theta$, the risk is higher.
 As a trivial example, say that we have the squared loss and $\delta(x) \equiv 0$.
 Then, if the the true $\theta$ is 0, clearly this is a good decision.
 But if the true $\theta$ is something else, it is a bad decision.

 Note that the distinguishing feature of the above risk function is that the expectation is taken over a random sample $X$.
 This is known as *frequentist statistics*.
 This makes sense in some situations, for example if you have some software that should work well in most situations, i.e.\ for most data $x$.
 However in many situations the statistician is given one data set and the task is to make valid inference for that particular data set.
-In that situation, one might argue, it does not make sense to consider any other data set.
+In that situation, one might argue that, it does not make sense to consider any other data set.

 The Bayesian way is to instead consider $\theta$ as random, with a distribution $p(\theta)$.
 Even if we consider $\theta$ to have a fixed unknown value it could make sense to consider it having a distribution.
 For example, if we let $\theta$ be 1 if it rained in Uppsala exactly 10 years ago, and 0 otherwise, clearly this is not random.
 Either it rained or it did not.
 However, for us, since we do not know which is true, it seems natural to assign probabilities to each alternative.